-WARNING: If you have a problem with your Apple display and nothing in this manual solves it, contact an Apple Authorized Service Provider or Apple for assistance.
+NOTICE: If you have a problem with your Apple display and nothing in this manual solves it, contact an Apple Authorized Service Provider or Apple for assistance.
 If you attempt to repair the display yourself, any damage you may cause to the display will not be covered by the limited warranty on your display.
 Contact an Apple Authorized Reseller or Apple Authorized Service Provider for additional information about this or any other warranty question.

-No image appears on the screen.
+If no image appears on the screen

-- Make sure the display and computer are turned on. - Make sure the cables are connected properly to your computer and the display. - If your graphics card has an internal power cable, make sure its connected to the card and the logic board. - Make sure your computer is not in sleep.
+- Make sure the display and computer are turned on. - Make sure the cables are connected properly to your computer and the display. - If your graphics card has an internal power cable, make sure it's connected to the card and the logic board. - Make sure your computer is not in sleep.
 Press the power button or any key to see if the computer wakes. - Make sure the display brightness and contrast are set properly.
-Some displays have brightness and contrast controls on or under their front edge.

-Reset the PRAM by restarting the computer while holding down the Command (#), Option, P, and R keys until you hear the startup sound a second time.
+Use the brightness keys on the Apple Keyboard.
+Some displays also have brightness and contrast controls on or under their front edge or on the side. - Reset the PRAM by restarting the computer while holding down the Command (#), Option, P, and R keys until you hear the startup sound a second time.
 Then start up using the software installation disc that came with your computer.

-The screen image appears dim or flickers.
+If the screen image appears dim or flickers

 - Adjust the display brightness and contrast settings.
-Some displays have brightness and contrast controls on or under their front edge.
-Or you may be able to adjust brightness or contrast using the Displays pane of System Preferences. - Calibrate the display by choosing Apple () > System Preferences.
+Use the brightness keys on the Apple Keyboard.
+Some displays also have brightness and contrast controls on or under their front edge.
+Or you may be able to adjust brightness or contrast using the Displays pane of System Preferences. - Calibrate the display by choosing Apple (() > System Preferences.
 Click Displays, select Color, and click Calibrate.
-For more information on color and your display, see Mac Help. - The flickering may be caused by interference from a nearby power line, a fluorescent light, or an electrical device-for example, a radio, a microwave oven, or another computer.
+For more information on color and your display, see Mac Help.

+The flickering may be caused by interference from a nearby power line, a fluorescent light, or an electrical device-for example, a radio, a microwave oven, or another computer.
 Try relocating nearby electrical devices or moving your computer and display.

-No colors appear on the screen or the colors don't look right.
+If no colors appear on the screen or the colors don't look right

-- Make sure the display is connected firmly to the computer. - Calibrate your display, as described above. - Open the Displays pane of System Preferences and make sure your display is set to display colors.
-For more information on color and your display, see Mac Help.
+- Make sure the display is connected firmly to the computer. - Open the Displays pane of System Preferences and make sure the display is set to display millions of colors.
+For more information about color and your display, see Mac Help. - Calibrate the display, as described on page 73.

-After you change the screen resolution, desktop icons move.
+If after you change the screen resolution, desktop icons move